 - Location and type of emergency

-- Name of victim(s) (if applicable)
+- Name of victim(s) (if necessary)

-- Contact information
+- Your name

+- Extension number of caller

-- If a chemical is involved, write down the name of the chemical to give this information to emergency personnel. - If possible, remain at the scene to help explain what happened when emergency responders arrive.
+- If a chemical is involved, write down the name of the chemical to give this information to emergency personnel.

+- If possible, remain at the scene to help explain what happened when emergency responders arrive.